doopa75/SMA-Inverter-ModbusTCPIP/README.md

 Succesfully Tested on Domoticz version: 4.10717 (Stable)

-**Dependancies**
+**Dependencies**

-For this plugin to work you need to install some dependancies
+For this plugin to work you need to install some dependencies

 pymodbus AND pymodbusTCP